The-Music-Assistant/demo/README.md

-# demo
+# The Music Assistant Demo & Info Website

-Demo site that includes development progress
+A static demo of The Music Assistant.